botnetdobbs/appimage-desktop-entry/README.md

-# Bash script that creates/removes desktop entry for an AppImage
+# Bash/PHP scripts that creates/removes desktop entry for an AppImage

 ## Usage for the PHP script